brimdata/zed/beacon/README.md

 ## The Zql Approach

-The imperative nature of the RITA framework (i.e., the algorithm is realized as a sequence of actions taken on tables in mongo) leads to a fairly complex implementation mixing together parsing of JSON and Zeek TSV log lines with analytics some of which live in native Go code and some of which lives in MongoDB.
+RITA is written in an imperative language, i.e, Go, and this imperative design leads to a fairly complex implementation mixing together parsing of JSON and Zeek TSV log lines with analytics some of which live in native Go code and some of which lives in MongoDB.

-The zql approach, on the other hand, can be described in declarative terms and none of the underlying plumbing needs to be addressed as it's all taken care of by zq.
+The zql approach, like SQL, is declarative.
+Zql is a dataflow language and all of the underlying plumbing for how data gets pumped around the system is taken care of automatically and under the covers.
 This simplifies the description of the analytics.
-Additionally, as you will see, the fact zng streams are based on heterogeneous streams of records and need not conform to a single relational schema (much as mongo is based on semistructured documents instead of pre-defined schemas) further simplifies the declarative approach.
+Additionally, as you will see, the fact zng streams are based on heterogeneous streams of records and need not conform to a single relational schema (much as MongoDB is based on semistructured documents instead of pre-defined schemas) further simplifies the declarative approach.
+RITA, on the other hand, has hard-coded in the Go code a set of Go types that specially define the type of zeek log types that it can handle, and that's it.

 The idea here is to re-implement the concepts from RITA in a completely different way using the declarative approach